Bubble is an amazing application for quickly building MVPs and getting feedback on them. Bubble is the perfect tool to use for a MVP.

-If you wish to accept multiple currencies, you’ll have to make a few changes.
+If you want to accept multiple currencies, you’ll have to make some changes.

-First of all, you want to give the user an option to decide which currency they want to opt for.
-For this, I added a dropdown with the various currencies as payment options.
+First of all, you want to give the user the option to choose the currency they wish to use.
+I added a dropdown with the various currencies as payment options.

-In the conditional section of the PayPal button that you just added, make a few changes.
+Make a few changes in the conditional section of the PayPal button that you just added.

-When the dropdown’s option is USD, the conditional statements will tell the button to change the Currency to USD and the Amount is as per choice.
+When the dropdown's option is USD, the button will change the Currency to USD, and the Amount will be based on your choice.

-When the dropdown’s option is INR, the conditional statements will tell the button to change the Currency to INR and the Amount will be multiplied by 75.
-I have set the default amount in USD and to convert USD to INR, we need to multiply it by 75 to get the INR equivalent.
+When the dropdown's option is INR, the button will change the Currency to INR, and the Amount will be multiplied by 75.
+The default amount is in USD, and we need to multiply it by 75 to get the INR equivalent.

-Repeat this for all the currencies that you want to support.
+Copy and paste this code to support all the currencies that you want.

-Before we begin with the workflows, we need to get the ‘Access Token’ from PayPal.
-The simplest way to execute this workflow is to trigger it at Page Load.
+In order to get started with the workflows, we need to first obtain the ‘Access Token’ from PayPal.
+The easiest way to execute this workflow is to run it when the page loads.

 Go the Workflow editor, right click to add an event and then select when Page is Loaded.
 Then add an action and select ‘PayPal API — Get Access Token’ in the Plugin actions.
 You’ll need to enter your Client id:Secret key in the Authorization input area.

-For my app, I have configured it to redirect the user to a new page and make changes to the user details in the database.
+My app will automatically redirect the user to a new page and update their details in the database.

-Click on the Workflow tab on the left and add a new event “When a PayPal payment has been collected”.
-Choose the button and then begin the workflow.
-My workflow is like this.
+Click on the Workflow tab on the left and add a new event, “When a PayPal payment has been collected”.

 I then also update a few fields in User data type.